OpenEuroLLM/non_web_data/README.md

 ![image](images/Imagen8.png)

-The easiest way I found to extract all links were to search by year.
-The first year I found was 1996 and I saw that the URLs saved this information in the GET attribute in the URL (`_BoletinOficial_WAR_LEEboletinOficialportlet_anio=1996`):
+In this case, searching by year was the most sucessful strategy to get all the records.
+The year, e.g. 1996, was part of the URL in the GET attribute (`_BoletinOficial_WAR_LEEboletinOficialportlet_anio=1996`):

 - `https://egoitza.gipuzkoa.eus/eu/gao?p_p_id=BoletinOficial_WAR_LEEboletinOficialportlet&p_p_lifecycle=0&_BoletinOficial_WAR_LEEboletinOficialportlet_d-4021526-p=1&_BoletinOficial_WAR_LEEboletinOficialportlet_myaction=busqueda&_BoletinOficial_WAR_LEEboletinOficialportlet_isAvanzada=false&_BoletinOficial_WAR_LEEboletinOficialportlet_anio=1996`

 ![image](images/Imagen9.png)

 Each year could be processed as a regular page with pagination.
-It is necessay, however, to do a two step page visit, becasuse the direct link is inside the first one.
+In this case, however, it is necessay to do a two step page visit, becasuse the direct link of the final is inside the first one.

 ![image](images/Imagen10.png)

-When I need to work with a two or three steps link I like to scrap all the page, save the intermediate links in a file and then, at another time, extract the next step.
-For example, I saved all the links to the resources in a txt:
+In similar cases, scraping the whole page and saving the intermediate links in a file can be useful to then, extract the final links in a subsequent step.
+For example, saving all the links in the above mentioned page in a txt results in:

 ![image](images/Imagen11.png)

-Then I visited all of them to extract the link behind the "PDF" button.
-I do not like to make all in the same time, because you can overload the server and it is more likely to be banned.
+Then, one can visit them to extract the links behind the "PDF" button.
+Be careful and avoid visiting them all at the same time, because you can overload the server and be banned.